Plastic Surgery Predictions – Hot Trends in Cosmetic Surgery

 - With higher grade lenses and imaging technology being used in phone cameras, the quality of a selfie has also taken on new levels.
 This means people will more clearly see how their nose looks in a 2D and 3D format.

-- 3D technology trends are also on the increase, meaning profile views of one’s nose area will be more easily seen, such as the Vectra 3D imaging system.
+- 3D technology trends are also on the increase, meaning profile views of one’s nose area will be more easily seen, such as the Vectra 3D imaging system for facial surgery.

 - As more social media channels pop up that rely on video, more people will also be seeing exactly how their 3/4 and side-on profiles – and their facial expressions – appear on a Youtube video.